tgbnhy/torchtrajectory/README.md

 ```
    QueryResult ret = engine.findInRange(50, 50, 50);
 ```
-Range query is used to retrieve trajectories passing through a specified rectangle area.
-To define a window area, three args are needed.
+Range query is used to retrieve trajectories passing through a specified rectangle area.To define a window area, three args are needed.
 Latitude and longitude pin the middle point, with radius( in meters) together do the work.

 #### 2) Path query